-5.2 Major Projects Skills Guarantee
+4.2 Major Projects Skills Guarantee

-The Victorian Government is committed to creating job opportunities and promoting a strong and sustained vocational training culture.
+The Victorian Government is committed to creating job opportunities and promoting a strong and sustained education and training culture.

-The MPSG is a workforce development policy that is designed to ensure job opportunities for apprentices, trainees and cadets on Victorian Government construction projects.
+MPSG is a workforce development policy that is designed to ensure job opportunities for apprentices, trainees and cadets on Victorian Government construction projects.
+MPSG applies to all aspects of a construction project - the target can be met through the services and goods procurement aspects of the construction project.

-The MPSG has applied since 1 January 2016 and requires all construction projects greater than \$20 million to utilise Victorian registered apprentices, Victorian registered trainees or cadets for at least 10 per cent of the contract works' total estimated labour hours.
+MPSG has applied since 1 January 2016 and requires that all construction projects valued at \$20 million or more utilise Victorian registered apprentices, Victorian registered trainees or cadets for at least 10 per cent of the contract works' total estimated labour hours.